codama-idl/codama/README.md

     const kinobi = createFromRootNode(rootNodeFromAnchor(anchorIdl));
     ```

 -   **By hand**.
-If your Solana program cannot be updated to use Kinobi macros and you don’t have an Anchor IDL for it, you may simply design your Kinobi IDL by hand.
+If your Solana program cannot be updated to use Kinobi macros and you don’t have an Anchor IDL, you may design your Kinobi IDL by hand.
 We may provide tools such as a Kinobi Playground to help with that in the future.

 ## Transforming Kinobi